IBM/FlowLogger/README.md

 When traffic is denied to a VPC by ACLs or security groups, the only way to investigate is to look at flow logs.
 Currently, flow logs are hard to read and manage.
 We are going to build a tool that runs SQL queries on the logs to generate important information in a readable format.

-_Please note that this plug-in is in the **EXPERIMENTAL** phase and there is no official support at the moment, nor are the current command structures going to be around for very long as they are being constantly modified and tweaked for optimal results before pulling them into our CLI._
+_Please note that this is still in the **EXPERIMENTAL** phase and there is no official support at the moment, nor are the current command structures going to be around for very long as they are being constantly modified and tweaked for optimal results before pulling them into our CLI._

 ## Flow Logs